 An alternative option is to visit the modern Warsaw Uprising Museum, where the exposure affects all the senses of the viewer (e.g. you can hear the sounds of the city from 1944 from the speakers). [duration of visit: 2h]

 2:00 pm [duration: 1h] – if the weather permits, I encourage you to visit the Royal Baths Park (Łazienki Park) – a park with numerous classicist monuments, founded in the 18th century by the last Polish king Stanisław August Poniatowski.
-I recommend to visit the Palace on the Water, which was the summer residence of the king, and the White House, where the future king of France Louis XVIII spent some time.
+I recommend visiting the Palace on the Water, which was the summer residence of the king, and the White House, where the future king of France Louis XVIII spent some time.

 Palace on the Water was burned down during the WW2 and rebuilt immediately afterwards.
 In contrast, the Theatre on the Island is original, as German soldiers thought that if the decoration was destroyed already (it was not – it was designed specifically as ancient ruins), it makes no sense to waste energy on destroying it again.
-Also the White House, the first building in the Baths built on request of the last Polish king, escaped the devastation and today you can admire the interior of the 18th century, which retained its original decor.
+Also, the White House, the first building in the Baths built on request of the last Polish king, escaped the devastation and today you can admire the interior of the 18th century, which retained its original decor.

 4:00 pm [duration: 30 minutes] – at the end you can go on the 30th floor of the Palace of Culture and Science, where you can see the entire Warsaw from.
-The panorama may not be too exciting, but in the summer the view point is open longer and you can enjoy the view of the city at dusk, when it is beautifully lit up.
+The panorama may not be too exciting, but in the summer the viewpoint is open longer and you can enjoy the view of the city at dusk when it is beautifully lit up.

 Warsaw is really much more than places I provided.

-For example it’s good to see the Praga district with its pre-war buildings and see the orthodox church of St. Mary Magdalene (visiting until 4 pm), the pre-war architecture is also in the area of the Warsaw University of Technology.
+For example, it’s good to see the Praga district with its pre-war buildings and see the orthodox church of St. Mary Magdalene (visiting until 4 pm), the pre-war architecture is also in the area of the Warsaw University of Technology.

 Highly recommended is the New Town with Freta street or located nearby Bonifraterska street and Miodowa street.

-Those who are interested in history of the 20th century, especially the period of World War II can also go to the site of the former ghetto and the Museum of the Prison Pawiak.
+Those who are interested in the history of the 20th century, especially the period of World War II can also go to the site of the former ghetto and the Museum of the Prison Pawiak.